kpundt93/portfolio/README.md

 * _Use the command "git remote" to confirm the creation of the new local repository_ *_Open the project with the code editor of your choice_

 _Note: when using the commands listed above, do not include the quotation marks.
-They are used here for readability_
+They are used here for readability._

 ## Known Bugs